 There are two operations that can be applied to a condition variable: wait and signal, which are similar to the semaphore calls.
 It is important that a thread must hold the lock when using these operations.
 When a thread executes a wait call on a condition variable, it is immediately suspended and put into the waiting queue of that condition variable.
 Thus, this thread is suspended and is waiting for the event that is represented by the condition variable to occur.
 Because the calling thread is the only thread that is running in the monitor, it "owns" the monitor lock.
 When it is put into the waiting queue of a condition variable, the system will automatically take the monitor lock back.
-As a result, the monitor becomes empty and another thread can enter.
-Eventually, a thread will cause the event to occur.
-To indicate a particular event occurs, a thread calls the signal method on the corresponding condition variable.
+As a result, the monitor becomes empty and another thread calls the signal method on the corresponding condition variable.
 At this point, we have two cases to consider.
-First, if there are threads waiting on the signalled condition variable, the monitor will allow one of the waiting threads to resume its execution and give this thread the monitor lock back.
+First, if there are threads waiting on the signalled condition variable, the monitor lock back.
+Second, if there is no waiting threads to resume its execution and give this thread the monitor lock back.
 Second, if there is no waiting thread on the signalled condition variable, this signal is lost as if it never occurs.